-- Create a bundle containing a rootfs with the recent RAUC version, but not containing the new RAUC features in its manifest. - Update your system and reboot - Now you have a system with a recent RAUC version which is able to interpret and appropriately handle a bundle with the latest options
+- Create a bundle containing a rootfs with the recent RAUC version, but not containing the new RAUC features in its manifest. - Update the target system and reboot. - Now you have a target system with a recent RAUC version which is able to interpret and appropriately handle a bundle with the latest options.

-7.10 Software Deployment
+7.12 Software Deployment